7RU7H/CTFs/HackTheBox/Retired-Machines/Reddish/Reddish-Helped-Through.md

 - Different ways pivot, how to, the limitation, risks
 - Linux related machines not done one recently
 - Database hacking
-- Be handheld through an insane machine to know how far I many connections in my brain I have to go - roughly scaled between scarily alot and ton
+- Be handheld through an insane machine to know how far I many connections in my brain I have to go - roughly scaled between scarily alot and too much of a  ton
 	- Reasoning comes from being good guitar.
 Sometime you just to sit there and be wowed and try anyway, clumsy try, find the parts that are difficult and find similarly easiler elements elsewhere, [More Rocky](https://www.youtube.com/watch?v=hHpFSQMUxj4), [More Cheesey](https://www.youtube.com/watch?v=yGZsnbPCv1I) or [More British](https://www.youtube.com/watch?v=pt-Yc2rzOOM) or more [Bass](https://www.youtube.com/watch?v=Sa0upTDZDYQ) or [Spanish](https://www.youtube.com/watch?v=NIKWBdthzg4) - combine all of that and keep building
 Learnt:
 1. I need to try switching more Web Requests